-Catering: Burger King Drive Thru, Starbucks Drive Thru Outdoor Space: Grass verges only; public footpath connections Forecourt: Esso, SPAR, Greggs, Subway, Starbucks on the Go, Tango Ice Blast, Free Cash Machine
+Catering: Burger King Drive Thru, Starbucks Drive Thru Outdoor Space: Grass verges only; public footpath connections Forecourt: Esso, ASDA On the Move, Greggs, Subway, Starbucks on the Go, Tango Ice Blast, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £8 for up to 24 hours and HGVs, coaches and commercial vehicles must pay £14.99, or £19.99 to include a meal voucher.

 Prices are paid in the shop.

 The fees are strictly enforced by Parking Eye.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Ross Spur Services Forecourt

 Trivia and History

 This site is not to be confused with the Premier Inn and Beefeater (Travellers Rest) accessed from the roundabout with the A449 at the end of the M50.

 Although it is not regarded as a motorway service area, at some point two unusual road signs were placed on the M50 to help motorists find the services.
 Another sign on the A40 advised traffic that there is a service area only half a mile off its route, which has now been almost lost in the foliage.